-A: It doesn’t happen to all pregnant women.
-But sometimes a growing baby in the uterus can put so much pressure on a woman’s abdominal wall that her normally “innie” belly button becomes an “outie.”
+A: It doesn’t happen to everyone who’s pregnant, but sometimes a growing fetus in the uterus puts so much pressure on your abdominal wall that your normally “innie” belly button becomes an “outie.”
 It typically happens in the second or third trimester of pregnancy, most commonly around 26 weeks.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy